-- b While panning the antenna horizontally to vary the angle of the direction, repeat pressing the TRIGGER button to obtain at least five points if you want to do the localization. - 8 To continuously obtain Persistent RSSI values: - a Press and hold the TRIGGER button located on the antenna handle to start a continuous measurement. - b Pan the antenna handle horizontally through the angle of 360 degrees you desire.
-A beep is sounded repeatedly to let you know that the measurement is continuing and measured values are plotted on the radar chart. - c Release the TRIGGER button to stop the continuous measurement.
+- b While receiving the power level, you can also obtain the current direction of the antenna.
+Repeat pressing the TRIGGER button to obtain at least five points if you want to do the localization. - 8 To continuously obtain RSSI values and direction: - a Press and hold the TRIGGER button located on the antenna handle to start a continuous measurement. - b A beep is sounded repeatedly to let you know that the measurement is continuing and measured values are plotted and lined on the radar chart. - c Release the TRIGGER button to stop the continuous measurement.